kodecocodes/english-style-guide/README.md

 When you quote someone either directly or indirectly in your text, introduce the person by their first and last name, followed by their job title or another reason why the reader should be interested in what they have to say on the topic.

 * **Example 1**: Ray Wenderlich, co-founder of raywenderlich.com, said, "When I started as an indie iOS developer, I was so excited and so motivated."
-* **Example 2**: Ray Wenderlich, cou-founder of raywenderlich.com, said he was excited and motivated when he started as an indie iOS developer.
+* **Example 2**: Ray Wenderlich, co-founder of raywenderlich.com, said he was excited and motivated when he started as an indie iOS developer.

 If appropriate, link to a bio or other relevant, non-commercial page so the reader can look up more information.

 * **Good**: Ray Wenderlich, co-founder of [raywenderlich.com](https://www.raywenderlich.com/u/rwenderlich), said, "When I started as an indie iOS developer, I was so excited and so motivated."
 (Note how the link goes to Ray's bio.)
 * **Bad**: Ray Wenderlich, co-founder of [raywenderlich.com](https://www.amazon.com/s?i=stripbooks&rh=p_27%3Araywenderlich+Tutorial+Team&s=relevancerank&text=raywenderlich+Tutorial+Team&ref=dp_byline_sr_book_1), said, "When I started as an indie iOS developer, I was so excited and so motivated."
-(Note how the link goes to Amazon, a commmercial site that doesn't tell the reader more about Ray's experience.)
+(Note how the link goes to Amazon, a commercial site that doesn't tell the reader more about Ray's experience.)

 Upon further mentions in the same text, refer to the subject by last name only.